AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 As more generally in constrained optimisation, the following terms are also used:

-* Parameter: a fixed coefficient that enters into model equations
+* **Parameter**: a fixed coefficient that enters into model equations
-* Variable: a variable coefficient (decision variable) that enters into model equations
+* **Variable**: a variable coefficient (decision variable) that enters into model equations
-* Set: an index in the algebraic formulation of the equations
+* **Set**: an index in the algebraic formulation of the equations
-* Constraint: an equality or inequality expression that constrains one or several variables
+* **Constraint**: an equality or inequality expression that constrains one or several variables
-* Text
+* **Model**: mathematical framework representing an energy system, including its elements and operational rules.
+There are two types:
+  * *Concrete Model*: This type of model is directly built with specific data.
+It's akin to a pre-filled template where the data determines the model's structure and content.
+  * *Abstract Model*: This is a more flexible template without initial data.
+It defines the model's potential structure, and data is applied separately.
+Ideal for scenarios where the model's structure is constant but the data varies.

 --------------------------------------------------------------------------------------------------------------------